-Pink Profusion Bowman's Root features airy corymbs of shell pink star-shaped flowers with crimson calyces rising above the foliage from late spring to mid summer, which emerge from distinctive red flower buds.
+Bowman's Root features airy corymbs of white star-shaped flowers with crimson calyces rising above the foliage from late spring to early summer.
 The flowers are excellent for cutting.
-Its attractive serrated pointy compound leaves emerge burgundy in spring, turning forest green in color.
-As an added bonus, the foliage turns gorgeous shades of coppery-bronze and in the fall.
+Its attractive serrated pointy compound leaves are olive green in color.
+As an added bonus, the foliage turns gorgeous shades of yellow, coppery-bronze and burgundy in the fall.
 The dark red stems can be quite attractive.